-Today I’m thankful for Science
+Today I’m Thankful for Science

-Today I’m thankful for Science.
+Today I’m thankful for science.
 I am glad that I am breathing, and functional, and that I get to go to physical therapy.
 I am glad that during this coming week I’ll begin the process of strengthening my arm and my leg.
 I’m glad that there are people who understand what it is all about.

-Next week on the 27th of November there is a day of gratitude that is celebrated in the U.S. For those who are U.S. citizens; What will you give thanks for?
+I think back to my days as an intern in grad school and my postgrad work.
+I’m thankful for clients who let me learn via the process of working with them.
+Next week on the 27th of November, there is a day of gratitude that is celebrated in the U.S. For those who are U.S. citizens: What will you give thanks for?
 What is your life all about?
 Who has made your life better this year?
-Who do you owe a great thank-you to?
+Whom do you owe a great thank-you to?

 Once again I will thank my sister for the trip to the U.S. I will thank her kids for helping it to be a success.
 I am thankful for the fact that I was able to spend three weeks with my mother.
-I’m thankful that I got that time because I don’t know if I’ll have that ever again.
+I’m thankful that I got that time because I don’t know if I’ll ever have that again.
 (Thanks for the bash!!!)

 I am thankful for friends.
-I wish I could see more of you but you are there and I’m here and our hearts are together.
+I wish I could see more of you, but you are there and I’m here, and our hearts are together.

-You have the ability to move your hands, to walk to the mailbox and see the sun.
+Sometimes we get so caught up in the complex that we forget the very simple.
+I am writing a simple post because I want to remind you of the many things you have.
+You have the ability to move your hands, to walk to the mailbox, and to see the sun.
 You can open the box or click with the mouse.
-Somewhere you know someone who CAN’T. During the next year pledge to extend to them a service they need.
+Somewhere you know someone who CAN’T. During the next year, pledge to extend to them a service they need.
 Pick up the phone and call them more often.

 Gratitude is a two-way street.
 We need to take the time to be thankful for the stuff we have.
 We need to create things for others to be thankful for.
 It is about giving and receiving.

-It is raining and cold outside and I’m inside where it is toasty and warm.
+It is raining and cold outside, and I’m inside where it is toasty and warm.
 Penelope just popped by to say hello and stick her tongue out at me.
-I look up and see my back-lit parasols that Jon put up here in my work space.
+I look up and see my back-lit parasols that Jon put up here in my workspace.
 I owe him a great debt of gratitude for the last five weeks.
 He has cooked and cleaned and comforted me when I’ve been sad and blue.
 I cannot repay this but I can give a thankful heart and a very public mention.

 On Tuesday I will have my first physical therapy session and I hope I get pushed to the max.
-I will also have my first Ergo therapy session and that too will be a challenge.
+I will also have my first ergotherapy session and that, too, will be a challenge.
 I can’t wait!!!!